asarfa/Adia_Lab_Competition/README.md

 Since the inputs do not possess any inherent sequence, a positional encoding was not incorporated into the design.

 ### Output Transformation
-The targets are scaled for each date to the interval [−1, 1] using a min-max scaler, leading to a constant interval across time.
+The predictions are scaled for each date to the interval [−1, 1] using a min-max scaler, leading to a constant interval across time.

 ### Environment Setup
 To reduce the effect of extreme outliers, all features (which are continuous) are